choria-legacy/marionette-collective/website/reference/basic/gettingstarted.md

   plugin.psk = abcdefghj
 {% endhighlight %}

-Replace the *plugin.stomp.host* with your server running ActiveMQ and replace the *plugin.psk* with a Pre-Shared Key of your own.
+Replace the *plugin.activemq.1.host* with your server running ActiveMQ and replace the *plugin.psk* with a Pre-Shared Key of your own.

-The STOMP connector supports other options like failover pools, see [ConnectorStomp] for full details.
+The ActiveMQ connector supports other options like failover pools, see [ConnectorActiveMQ] for full details.

 ### Create Facts
-By default - and for this setup - we'll use a simple YAML file for a fact source, later on you can use Reductive Labs Facter or something else.
+By default - and for this setup - we'll use a simple YAML file for a fact source, later on you can use Puppet Labs Facter or something else.

 Create */etc/mcollective/facts.yaml* along these lines: